flenters/powershell/README.md

 search-string.ps1 - Search for a specific string within a folder and file recursively

 replace-string-xml - Replaces a string within an xml array searching for a specific keyword

+adv-search-replace.ps1 - Replace a string after a specified string